 Amusement parks, bingo halls, casinos.
 Can open at 70% capacity, up to 500 people indoors, and 1,000 outdoors and also indoors if the venue is ventilated properly.
 They can open until 1.00 am.

 In-person classes for pre-university exam-year school students ('Batxillerat' courses) and vocational training courses ('Cicles Formatius') are also permitted.

 Schools.
 Educational centers, including primary and secondary schools, remain open.

 Leisure and after-school activities for children.
-All extra-curricular activities will be allowed from now on, as well as school sports, as long as safety measures are implemented.
+All extra-curricular activities are allowed, as are school sports, as long as health and safety measures are in place.

 Public playgrounds.
-Open until 8 pm at 50% capacity only.
+Can open at 50% capacity only.
 Cafés in venues can now operate.

 Community centers.
 Activities at 'equipaments cívics' are allowed to take place at 70% capacity if they are adequately ventilated.